NecronicalPug/PiRRR/README.md

 ### /data API Version
 By providing your iRacing login details and the desired session ID, you can fetch the session results via the iRacing website instead of manually exporting them from the iRacing UI.
-No login details are stored once the app is closed, the cookies file is used to reduce login attempts to the website.
+Your login details are remembered for future use via the keyring library (https://github.com/jaraco/keyring).

 It is the JSON version without the manual results fetching.